 Ways & Means Committee

-Purpose: To ensure resources are available to meet International expenses.

-NOTE: The primary sources of income to support international expenses are International Dues and Annual Conference Profits.

-Chairman is appointed by the International President
+Chair is appointed by the international president

-Committee consists of the chair and four members
+Committee consists of the chair and at least one (1) member

 Ways & Means is charged with developing additional sources of revenue to cover growing operating expenses.

 Funds raised through Ways & Means will be tracked as a separate fund (much like Past Presidents Grant) and will be used as recommended by the International Finance Committee, and approved by the International Board.